lamalab-org/matextract-book/content/background/resources_LLMs.md

 ### Transformers

 Transformers have become the leading architecture for solving natural language processing (NLP) tasks, enabling the development of powerful language models.
 Introduced in the groundbreaking 2017 paper *"Attention Is All You Need"* by Google researchers, the Transformer architecture has transformed the field of NLP.
 To understand the fundamentals of Transformers, you can explore the resources shown below. *(Figure - The Transformer, model architecture.
-Source: ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) paper)*
+Source: ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762))*

 ```{figure} ./transformer.png
 :width: 300px